-Raise our Voice in Parliament is almost ready to launch for 2025
+Raise Our Voice in Parliament is back for 2025

-Politicians speak on our behalf—but now, they’re speaking our words.
+Politicians speak on the behalf of us.
+Now, they’re speaking our words.

-This year, your representatives are committing to amplify your voice during Youth Voice in Parliament Week.
-Politicians from across the country will stand up in Parliament and online to read speeches written by young Australians aged 25 or under from their state, territory, or electorate.
+From 27-30 October, your representatives have signed up to amplify your voice and your ideas in Parliament and online during Youth Voice in Parliament week.
+That’s right - politicians across the country have committed to read a speech written by a young person aged 25 or under in their state, territory or electorate.

 Where do I start?